htcondor/htcondor/docs/users-manual/docker-universe-applications.rst

 non-root-user command line options (along with many others).

-The executable file can come from one of two places: either from within the container’s image, or it can be a script transfered from the submit machine to the scratch directory of the execute machine.
+The executable file can come from one of two places: either from within the container's image, or it can be a script transfered from the submit machine to the scratch directory of the execute machine.
 To specify the former, use an absolute path (starting with a /) for the executable.
 For the latter, use a relative path.